andreabbondanza/vscode-iisee/README.md

 ## Features

 - Check if your environment is compatible
-- Set a custom path for iis isntallation
+- Set a custom path for iis installation
-- Set a custom path for iis execution (you can also set it directly from workspace with right click context button)
+- Set a custom path for iis execution (you can also set it directly from workspace with mouse context menu)
-- Execute server directly in a folder from right button context menu
+- Execute the server directly in a folder from mouse context menu
 - Reset default settings if you need
-- Select which browser you want open (MSEdge, Opera, Firefox, Chrome)
+- Select the browser you want to open (MSEdge, Opera, Firefox, Chrome)
 - Set the port

 ## Requirements